laczkol/QVG/README.md

 -mincov or --minimum-coverage
 	The percent of the reference genome that should be covered to include a sample file in the analysis. [default = 95]
 ````

-The pipeline by default clips alignments at high-coverage regions, that can be fine-tuned with the following options:
+The pipeline, by default, clips alignments at high-coverage regions that can be fine-tuned with the following options:

 ````
 -cw or --clip-window
 	The sliding window size used to assess read depth [default = 100] -cs or --clip-step
 	The step size of sliding windows [default = 10]
 -hc or --high-coverage
-	The mean read depth is assessed for each sample files.
+	The mean read depth is assessed for each sample file.
 This value is used to multiply the mean read depth and define the read depth threshold of regions to be clipped [default = 10]
 ````

 Optionally, the read depth of alignments can be smoothed out along the reference genome (can be useful to decrease read depth bias).
-This feature can be parametrized by the following options:
+The following options can parametrize this feature:

 ````
 -sc or --smooth-coverage
 	Defines if coverage smoothing should be done [default = no]